 Professor of pathology and laboratory medicine, anatomy and cell biology, cancer biology and molecular biosciences

 Roy Jensen, MD, was named director of The University of Kansas Cancer Center in 2004.
 Since that time, he has recruited a world-class leadership team.
 With his guidance, and a broad-based university, community and regional effort, The University of Kansas Cancer Center achieved National Cancer Institute designation in July 2012.
-The cancer center is currently 1 of 71 NCI-designated centers across the country.
+The cancer center is currently 1 of 53 NCI-designated comprehensive cancer centers across the country.

 Dr. Jensen graduated from Vanderbilt University School of Medicine in 1984 and remained there to complete a residency in anatomic pathology and a surgical pathology fellowship with David Page, MD.
 Following his clinical training, he accepted a postdoctoral fellowship at the NCI in the laboratory of internationally recognized cancer biologist Stuart Aaronson, MD.

 After joining the faculty at Vanderbilt University, Dr. Jensen’s research focused on understanding the function of BRCA1 and BRCA2 and their role in breast and ovarian uncontrolled and abnormal cell growth.
 Genetic mutations of these genes are believed to be responsible for about half of all inherited breast cancer cases.
 His laboratory was instrumental in demonstrating the role of BRCA1 in the growth control of normal and malignant cells and in how loss of functional BRCA1 contributes to the development of breast cancer.
 He currently has more than 150 scientific publications and has lectured widely on the clinical and molecular aspects of breast cancer pathology.

 Dr. Jensen is past-president of the Association of American Cancer Institutes and a member of several scientific and professional societies, including the American Association for Cancer Research, the American Association for the Advancement of Science, the American Society for Cell Biology, the American Society for Investigative Pathology and the United States and Canadian Academy of Pathology.

 Jeffrey Holzbeierlein, MD, FACS